 Han feeds her models data about monkeys and other animals likely to be carrying diseases.
-With enough information about their diet, location, reproduction rate, and other biological and ecological factors, these models over time can make increasingly accurate predictions about disease reservoirs in animals and where an outbreak could pop up next.
+With enough information about their diet, location, reproduction rate, and other biological and ecological factors, over time these models can make increasingly accurate predictions about disease reservoirs in animals and where an outbreak could pop up next.

 “You map their [the animal’s] distributions, you can figure out where they’re overlapping, how close they are to known outbreaks,” said Han.
 “Now you’re kind of triangulating what species, where they live, who’s getting sick, what they’re getting sick with, and suddenly the prediction test seems much more achievable.”

 It’s easy to see why so many disease trackers are turning to AI for help.
 Outbreaks of animal-borne plagues occur among humans with distressing regularity.
-From 2013 to 2016, there was an Ebola outbreak in West Africa that killed more than 11,000 people.
+From 2013 to 2016, an Ebola outbreak in West Africa killed more than 11,000 people.
 The virus was carried by an animal species but still no one knows what animal started the outbreak, said Han.
 In all, roughly 65% of human infectious diseases originate in animals.

 Not all experts are as upbeat about the power of machine learning to avert epidemics.
 “I’m a little skeptical, to be honest,” Hamer said.
 He describes how computer models like Han’s are only as good as the data that’s fed to them.
 When there are gaps in that data, people have to extrapolate what’s missing.
-“That always worries me because depending on how you make those estimates, you could sort of push your ideas in one direction or another,” said Hamer.
+“That always worries me because depending on how you make those estimates, you could sort of push your ideas in one direction or another,” he says.

-For example, in her rodent reservoir study she looked at 2,277 rodent species to predict which species might cause an outbreak.
+For example, in her rodent reservoir study, she looked at 2,277 rodent species to predict which species might cause an outbreak.
 She fed information from about 80% of these rodent species into her computer model — including whether or not the species was a known carrier of a zoonotic infection.

 Other traits she analyzed included the size of the species’ geographic range and how they reproduce.
 Using this data, the model gradually learned how to predict whether a species was a disease carrier based on its specific traits.
 Then Han tested the model on the remaining 20% of rodent species.
 The model then predicted these species’ statuses as disease carriers.
 Based on this test, the model correctly identified the disease status of 90% of the rodent populations, according to an article Han wrote for IEEE Spectrum.